-- (A) Towers shall be monopoles, self-supporting or guyed towers - (B) Minimum Spacing.
-Minimum spacing between commercial tower locations is one-half mile. - (C) Conditional Use Application Requirements.
-In addition to the information generally required to accompany a request for a conditional use permit as found in this Ordinance, applications for towers shall include the following supplemental information: - a.
-A report from a qualified and licensed professional engineer which: 1.
-Describes the tower height and design, including a cross section and elevation.

-- 2. Documents the height above grade for all potential mounting positions for collocated antennas and the minimum separation distance between antennas. - 3.
-Describes the towers capacity, including the number and type of antennas it can accommodate. - 4.
-Describes the actions the applicant will take to avoid interference with established public safety communication. - 5.
-Includes the engineer's stamp and registration number. - 6.
-Includes other information necessary to evaluate the request.
+1. Towers shall be monopoles, self-supporting or guyed towers 2.
+Minimum Spacing.
+Minimum spacing between commercial tower locations is one-half mile.
+3. Conditional Use Application Requirements.
+In addition to the information generally required to accompany a request for a conditional use permit as found in this Ordinance, applications for towers shall include the following supplemental information: - A. A report from a licensed engineer which: - i.
+Describes the tower height and design, including a cross section and elevation. - ii.
+Documents the height above grade for all potential mounting positions for collocated antennas and the minimum separation distance between antennas. - iii.
+Describes the towers capacity, including the number and type of antennas it can accommodate. - iv.
+Describes the actions the applicant will take to avoid interference with established public safety communication.

-- b.
-Letter of intent committing the tower owner, and successors, to allow the shared use of the tower if any additional user agrees in writing to meet reasonable terms and conditions for shared use. - c.
-Proof that the proposed tower complies with regulations administered by the Federal Aviation Administration. - d.
-A report from a licensed engineer which demonstrates the tower compliance with all applicable structural and electrical standards. - e.
-A site plan showing the boundaries of the property on which the tower is located, adjacent land uses, the location of the tower and any accessory buildings within the property, distance setbacks from property lines for the tower and accessory buildings, fence locations, and proposed landscaping or screening. - f.
-A letter of credit or other form of security approved by the Town Attorney, posted for the purpose of reimbursing the Town Board for cost of removal of the tower in the event its use is discontinued. - g.
-All towers require the granting of a conditional use permit by Windemere Township after completion of the application requirements of this Ordinance.
+- v.
+Includes the engineer's stamp and registration number. - vi.
+Includes other information necessary to evaluate the request. - B. Letter of intent committing the tower owner, and successors, to allow the shared use of the tower if any additional user agrees in writing to meet reasonable terms and conditions for shared use. - C. Proof that the proposed tower complies with regulations administered by the Federal Aviation Administration. - D. A report from a licensed engineer which demonstrates the tower compliance with all applicable structural and electrical standards. - E. A site plan showing the boundaries of the property on which the tower is located, adjacent land uses, the location of the tower and any accessory buildings within the property, distance setbacks from property lines for the tower and accessory buildings, fence locations, and proposed landscaping or screening. - F. A letter of credit or other form of security approved by the Town Attorney, posted for the purpose of reimbursing the Town Board for cost of removal of the tower in the event its use is discontinued. - G. All towers require the granting of a conditional use permit by Windemere Township after completion of the application requirements of this Ordinance.
 If a conditional use permit is granted, a zoning (land use) permit is required for the tower and supporting facilities.

-(6) Building Mounted Antennas.
-The placement of a wireless telecommunication antennas on roofs or walls of existing buildings or structures shall be approved by the Town Board as a conditional use provided that the antennas meet the requirements of this section, after submittal of a final site and building plan, and a report prepared by a licensed and qualified professional engineer indicating the existing building or structures suitability to accept the antenna as well as a proposed method for affixing the antenna to the structure.
+11.13.6 Building Mounted Antennas.
+The placement of a wireless telecommunication antennas on roofs or walls of existing buildings or structures shall be approved by the Town Board as a conditional use provided that the antennas meet the requirements of this Section, after submittal of a final site and building plan, and a report prepared by a licensed engineer indicating the existing building or structures suitability to accept the antenna as well as a proposed method for affixing the antenna to the structure.
 Complete details of all fixtures, couplings, and the precise point of attachment shall be indicated.